 Think of a preliminary title report like a background check on a home, revealing tax, lien, or ownership poltergeists lurking.
 Knowing how to read a preliminary title report helps prevent spooky surprises.

-Speaking of clean titles and clean starts, if you’re shopping for a home or investment property and a mortgage loan, SoFi’s home loan options are worth a look.
+Speaking of clean titles and clean starts, if you’re shopping for a home or investment property and need a mortgage loan, SoFi’s home loan options are worth a look.
+With competitive rates, a quick and easy application process, and low fees, they can offer a smart, affordable path to homeownership.

 SoFi Loan Products